Why Train With Us?

 Overview of the Training

-Course graduates are encouraged to continue their professional development with our Alliance throughout their career, by accessing our programmes for newly qualified teachers, middle leaders and aspiring Head teachers.
-Already we are seeing some of our ITT graduates joining our middle leaders programme.
+Course graduates are encouraged to continue their professional development with our Trust throughout their career, by accessing our programmes for early career teachers, middle leaders and aspiring senior leaders and Head teachers.
+Already we are seeing some of our ITT graduates joining our middle leaders’ programme.

-Applicants to the BTSSA School Direct route into teaching must satisfy a number of requirements including the following:
+Applicants to the Brays School Direct route into teaching must satisfy a number of requirements including the following:

 A relevant degree (a NC subject or related pedagogical areas) at either 2:2 or above.